ajmas/DiscordWebhookX/README.md

    context.
  - **webhookUrl**: The URL of the webhook that was provided by your Discord channel settings.
+ - **externalPort**: The external port to announce.
+If the port number is 25565, then it will not be announced, as this is the default port Minecraft clients are looking for.
+ - **serverName**: The name to use for your Minecraft server.
+If the value is empty, or not provided, then it will be ignored.
  - **enabledEvents**: Which of the supported events the plugin should act on and send to Discord.
    - **playerJoin**: The name of the player joining and slot usage